BrandonTheQA/Fully-Compliant-Pipeline/docs/DEPLOYMENT.md

 ### Pre-commit Hook

-This repository includes a pre-commit hook that automatically runs minikube deployment tests before each commit.
-This ensures that all changes work correctly in a local Kubernetes environment.
+This repository includes a pre-commit hook that automatically runs unit tests and minikube deployment tests before each commit.
+This ensures that all changes work correctly and maintain code quality.

 **Installation:**
 ```bash
 ./scripts/install-hooks.sh
 ```

+**What it does:**
+1. Runs unit tests for all Java services (user, product, order) using Maven
+2. Runs unit tests for UI using Jest
+3. If unit tests pass, deploys all services to minikube and runs Postman integration tests
+4. If any tests fail, the commit is aborted

 **Usage:**
 - The hook runs automatically on `git commit`
-- It deploys all services to minikube and runs Postman integration tests
-- If tests fail, the commit is aborted
 - To skip tests: `SKIP_MINIKUBE_TESTS=1 git commit`

 **Requirements:**
+- Maven (mvn) must be installed
+- npm must be installed
 - Minikube must be running (`minikube start`)
 - All prerequisites from `scripts/deploy-minikube.sh` must be installed